Something is lurking beneath those waves

 Methane Hydrates are known to the world as burning ice.
 It is an oddity to the energy industry and easily shrugged off but they are more imminent than many executives like to think.
 The LNG projects under construction today will bear its scars.

-I was about to be entrusted with LNG long-term supply and we had a discussion during which I warned of shale (and was laughed at) and if that was not enough I mentioned two words which did not even produce laughs but only incomprehension.
+I was about to be entrusted with LNG long-term supply and we had a discussion during which I warned of shale (and was laughed at) if that was not enough I mentioned two words that did not even produce laughs but only incomprehension.
 Methane Hydrates.

 Even in 2008, the core rationale was obvious to me and it has not changed since.
 LNG became very, very expensive.
 Japan was (and still is) the biggest LNG importer and it is utterly dependent on this very energy source.
 They pay a heavy price for it but at the same time, they are sitting on a huge stash of Methane Hydrates.
 If I was Japanese, I thought by myself, I would pour money into Methane Hydrate research.
 And that’s what they do.

-But, one might ask, isn’t Methane Hydrate located at the seafloor and very hard to lift?
-For Japan this is true but not so for the rest of the world.
+But, one might ask, isn’t Methane Hydrate located on the seafloor and very hard to lift?
+For Japan, this is true but not so for the rest of the world.

-Shale gas has been known to exist many decades before commercial quantities of shale gas have been extracted.
-Fracking also is not exactly new technology.
+Shale gas has been known to exist for many decades before commercial quantities of shale gas have been extracted.
+Fracking also is not exactly a new technology.
 Neither is lateral drilling.

 It was the combination of these technologies with mass industrialization and entrepreneurial spirit that caused shale as we know it today.
 But why is all this happening now?
 Why has shale happened now?
 Why is the world waking up the Natural Gas as a transport fuel?